justinpocta/zettelkasten/_notes/Cognitive Bias.md

 ## Too Much Information
 + We notice things already primed in memory or repeated often
-	- [[Lean UX Research Tips - Joel Califa|Joel Califa on bias]] of people thinking about a topic we ask about - which is why we much ask general first then specific
+	- [[Lean UX Research Tips - Joel Califa]] → On bias regarding people thinking more about a topic after a researcher asks about it - which is why one much ask general questions first, then specific, as not to stir up ideas and direct user feedback unintentionally
 - Bizarre, funny, visually striking, or anthropomorphic things stick out more than non-bizarre/unfunny things
 - We are drawn to details that confirm our own existing beliefs
 - We notice flaws in others more easily than we notice flaws in ourselves